Download as PDF

 CIP Code

-The Master of Public Administration prepares students from a variety of academic and professional backgrounds to excel in careers with a public policy, public management, or nonprofit management orientation.
-The MPA provides students with an academic credential appropriate for employment in the public, nonprofit, and private sectors.
+The Master of Public Administration (MPA) prepares students from a variety of academic and professional backgrounds to excel in public policy, public management, nonprofit management careers.
+An MPA degree is an academic credential appropriate for employment in the public, nonprofit, and private sectors.

 The MPA program has two key objectives.
 First, through a set of core courses, the program provides a strong foundation of practical and theoretical training for professional work in public service.
-Second, through free electives or the selection of a specialization, the MPA program offers students the opportunity to fashion a curriculum linked directly to their individual career and academic interests.
+Second, through free electives, the MPA program offers students the opportunity to fashion a curriculum linked directly to their individual career and academic interests.

 The Baruch MPA is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 Baruch's Marxe School of Public and International Affairs is the only nonprivate school of public affairs in New York City.

-Upon graduation, students within the Master of Public Administration (MPA) degree programs at Marxe are expected to obtain knowledge and demonstrate skills associated with the following Program Learning Goals approved by the faculty and fall under five Universal Competencies established by NASPAA.
+Students in the MPA degree program at Marxe are expected to obtain knowledge and skills associated with the following Program Learning Goals approved by the faculty.
+These Program Learning Goals fall under five Universal Competencies established by NASPAA, which are taught at varied levels within the core courses and throughout the program.

 NASPAA Competencies and Master of Public Affairs (MPA) Program Learning Goals: